qpdf/qpdf/manual/library.rst

    qpdf's capabilities with other functionality provided by Python's rich standard library and available modules.

-Other Languages
-   Starting with version 8.3.0, the :command:`qpdf`
-   command-line tool can produce a JSON representation of the PDF file's non-content data.
-This can facilitate interacting programmatically with PDF files through qpdf's command line interface.
-For more information, please see :ref:`json`.
+Other Languages Starting with version 11.0.0, the :command:`qpdf` command-line tool can produce an unambiguous JSON representation of a PDF file and can also create or update PDF files using this JSON representation. qpdf versions from 8.3.0 through 10.6.3 had a more limited JSON output format.
+The qpdf JSON format makes it possible to inspect and modify the structure of a PDF file down to the object level from the command-line or from any language that can handle JSON data.
+Please see :ref:`json` for details.

 Wrappers
    The `qpdf Wiki <https://github.com/qpdf/qpdf/wiki>`__ contains a